 Retired.
-Former Partner, Shearman & Sterling, Attorneys at Law, New York, N.Y. from 1962 to 1968 and from 1970 until March 1987.
+Former Partner, Shearman & Sterling, Attorneys at Law, New York, N.Y. from 1962 to 1968 and from 1970 until 1987.
 He was Vice President, General Counsel and Secretary of the Company from 1968 to 1970.

-(PHOTO) DONALD K. ROSS, 68--1977
+DONALD K. ROSS, 69--1977

-Director and former Chairman of the Board, President and Chief Executive Officer, New York Life Insurance Company, New York, N.Y.
-Director or Trustee, Mackay-Shields Financial Corporation, The Mainstay Funds and The Colonial Williamsburg Foundation.
+Director and Retired Chairman of the Board, President and Chief Executive Officer, New York Life Insurance Company, New York, N.Y.
+Director or Trustee, Mackay-Shields Financial Corporation and The Mainstay Funds.